kynex7510/KYGX/DOCS.md

 ## Initialization and cleanup

-To initialize the library, simply call `ctrgxInit`.
-To cleanup the library, call `ctrgxExit`.
-An application has to call `ctrgxExit` for as many times as `ctrgxInit` has been called.
+To initialize the library, simply call `kygxInit`.
+To cleanup the library, call `kygxExit`.
+An application has to call `kygxExit` for as many times as `kygxInit` has been called.

 All functions are thread safe, with regard to both other threads and the internal worker thread, except for state accessors:

-- `ctrgxGetIntrQueue`
+- `kygxGetIntrQueue`
-- `ctrgxGetCmdQueue`
+- `kygxGetCmdQueue`
-- `ctrgxGetCmdBuffer`
+- `kygxGetCmdBuffer`

-An application must call `ctrgxLock` to acquire exclusive access on internal state, this includes adding commands to the currently set command buffer.
-Once the application no longer needs to access internal state, `ctrgxUnlock` must be called to release exclusive access.
+An application must call `kygxLock` to acquire exclusive access on internal state, this includes adding commands to the currently set command buffer.
+Once the application no longer needs to access internal state, `kygxUnlock` must be called to release exclusive access.

 ## Command buffer